flavioarfaria/Catalog/README.md

 Catalog is a Gradle plugin that generates type-safe, user-friendly extensions to resolve Android resources.

-Let's see how the following string resource gets resolved without and with Catalog.
+Let's see how the following string resource gets resolved without and with Catalog:

 ```xml
 <string name="good_morning_with_weather">Good morning, %1$s!
 It’s %2$d°C outside.</string>